kanishka-linux/reminiscence/README.md

 # Reminiscence

-Self-hosted Bookmark and Archieve manager
+Self-hosted Bookmark and Archive manager

 # Features

 * Bookmark links and edit its metadata (like title, tags, summary) via web-interface.

-* Archieve links content in HTML, PDF or full-page PNG format.
+* Archive links content in HTML, PDF or full-page PNG format.

 * Automatic archival of links to non-html content like pdf, jpg, txt etc..